ahmetahacelik/DofoAPI/README.md

 # DofoAPI
-API's for the DOFO Company.
+API's for the company of Dofo.